 - Hurt less if you get hit by one!

 If you’re brand new to the game, you will benefit from buying a variety pack and trying out different styles of balls in different contexts.
+(Or if you’re super brand new you might just want to get a Pickleball Set.)
 And keep in mind that depending on the ball, it might take a bit of playing with a brand new ball before it gets to its ideal condition.

 You also shouldn’t feel too worried about being stuck with any particular ball because depending on how hard you are playing and the type of ball, balls can become unplayable after just a couple of games.

 So why not buy a handful of different brands of balls to try them out?

 Although it’s less common, you might be the type who prefers one type of ball over another regardless of whether you are indoors or outdoors.
 If you want more control and longer rallies, go with indoor; if you are more interested in harder hitting and less concerned about control, go with outdoor.